 Rate of Change in Magnetic Flux

 This formula concludes that the amount of electricity generated is dependent on the rate of change in magnetic flux as well as the number of turns of wire in the coil.
-Furthermore, the rate of change in magnetic flux is dependent on the rotational speed between the coil and the magnetic, and strength of the magnetic field.
+Furthermore, the rate of change in magnetic flux is dependent on the rotational speed between the coil and the magnet, and strength of the magnetic field.

 A generator is inversely analogous to an electric motor

 Generators use conventional fuel sources such as gasoline, diesel, propane, and natural gas.
-Since each fuel source has unique thermal properties each genset is primarily designed to consume a specific fuel source.
+Since each fuel source has unique thermal properties, each genset is primarily designed to consume a specific fuel source.

-Diesel is a high octane fuel that is easy to refine while its short coming stems from the amount of pollutants it contains.
+Diesel is a high octane fuel that is easy to refine while its shortcoming stems from the amount of pollutants it contains.
 Diesel generators boast high efficiency producing more energy on a normalized basis when compared to gasoline.
-Diesel fuel burns hotter, leaving fewer residues on internal combustion chambers allowing for increased engine life as well.
+Diesel fuel burns hotter, leaving fewer residues on internal combustion chambers, allowing for increased engine life as well.
 Recent developments to integrate an exhaust scrubber have impacted the efficiency of diesel generators while they still outperform other gensets in energy efficiency.

-Propane (LPN) & Natural Gas Gensets
+Propane (LPN) and Natural Gas Gensets

 Propane and natural gas are considered environmentally friendly fuels.
 Most gensets that use propane or natural gas can be converted to burn either fuel, while some tri-fuel gensets are capable of being adjusted to burn gasoline as well.
 Propane is the energy efficient alternative while natural gas is a cheaper fuel source.
-Both fuels are used in lean-burn gensets which use a mixture of fuel and air in order to reduce nitric oxides (NOx) emissions and increase fuel efficiency.
+Both fuels are used in lean-burn gensets that use a mixture of fuel and air in order to reduce nitric oxides (NOx) emissions and increase fuel efficiency.